Shah Nimatullah Wali: Biography

-Born in Aleppo, Syria (or around Kerman, Iran according to some historians), Ni’mattullah traced his own descent from the seventh Imam Musa al-Kadhim, in both a poetic work as well as an epistle reproduced by his biographers ‘Abd al-Razzāq Kirmānī and ‘Abd al-‘Azīz Wā’iẓ.
+Born in Aleppo, Syria (or around Kerman, Iran according to some historians), Ni’matullah traced his own descent from the sixth Imam Ja'far al-Sadiq in both a poetic work as well as an epistle reproduced by his biographers ‘Abd al-Razzāq Kirmānī and ‘Abd al-‘Azīz Wā’iẓ.
 Ni'matullah travelled widely through the Muslim world, learning the philosophies of many masters, but not finding a personal teacher he could dedicate himself to.
 Ni'matullah studied the writings of the great Sufi philosopher and mystic Ibn ʿArabī.

 Ni'matullah met Abdollah Yafe'i Suhrawardiyya in Mecca and subsequently became his disciple.
 He studied intensely with his teacher for seven years.
 Spiritually transformed, he was sent out for a second round of travels; this time as a realized teacher.

 Ni'matullah temporarily resided near Samarkand, along the great Central Asian Silk Road.
 It was here that he met the conqueror Tamerlane, but in order to avoid conflict, Ni'matullah soon left and eventually settled in the Baloch region of Kerman.
 His shrine is in nearby Mahan.

 By the time Ni'matullah died, his fame had spread throughout Persia and India, (Though his presence is not much noted in India) and it is said he initiated hundreds of thousands of followers in the path now known by his name.

 Ni'matullah's son Shah Khalilullah was the next qutb (master) of the Nimatullahi order.
 On the invitation of Sultan Ahmed Shah Al Wali Bahamani Of Bidar Sultanate Deccan to Shah Nimatullah Wali, he replied "I am 104 yrs old, I can not come, I am sending my son Shah Khalilullah " to Deccan (around 1430 C.E).

-The silsilah (spiritual lineage) of the Nimatulli then moved to Ashtoor outside Bidar in the Deccan.
-Before Shah his brother Shah Nurullah came to Bidar and was later married to the Sultan's daughter.
+The silsilah (spiritual lineage) of the Ni'matullahi then moved to Ashtoor outside Bidar in the Deccan.
+Before Shah Khalilullah his son Shah Nurullah came to Bidar and was later married to the Sultan's daughter.
 The place where the Sultan received Shah is now Khalilabad outside Bidar.
 The Sultan saw Shah in his dream and wished that the saint come to Bidar.
 This dream according to many history books was realized, as when he received Shah he told his counsels, "If this is the same person I saw in my dream he should be carrying an octagon -shaped head cap”, and hence he was satisfied when Shah Khalilullah presented him with the cap.
 Today, even the Tomb of Shah is octagonal.